What is Gutenberg

 To find out about Gutenberg, its features and how it works visit the WordPress guide Say Hello To Or New Editor.
-It's an easy read and has a working mockup so you can play with Gutenberg and see how it will perform on your website.
+It's an easy read and has a working mockup so you can play with Gutenberg and see how it works on your website.

 Do you have to use Gutenberg with WordPress?

-No - Gutenberg is still in its infancy and the WordPress developers are working hard and fast to iron out any bugs and implement improvements suggested by the WordPress community.
+No - Gutenberg is still in its infancy and the WordPress developers are working hard and fast to iron out any bugs and make improvements suggested by the WordPress community.

-Not all themes and Plugins support Gutenberg, so for existing sites using the previous (Classic), WordPress editor may be preferable for now.
+Not all themes and Plugins support Gutenberg so for some existing sites, using the previous (Classic), WordPress editor may be preferable for now.

 Can I still use use the Classic Editor with WordPress

 Yes - Whether you are building your first WordPress site or are an old hand you should have the option to switch between the new Gutenberg editor and the classic WordPress editor.